 If the test is negative, it may not mean that you do not have the Zika virus.
 Hence, the doctor may do an ultrasound to check for signs of microcephaly and calcium deposits in the skull.
 If there are no such signs, you will not need any further testing.
 If there are signs of microcephaly and calcium, the doctor may retest for Zika and do an amniocentesis just to check if the baby has been infected.

 What Is Guillain-Barré Syndrome?

 Guillain-Barré syndrome or GBS is a condition that affects the nervous system.
 It is a disorder that causes inflammation in the peripheral nerves outside the brain and spinal cord.
 It causes paralysis and weakness in the limbs.
 It can also affect muscles that help us breathe.
 These symptoms can last a couple of weeks to several months.
 People with GBS usually recover fully.
 However, some are affected by lasting nerve damage.

-How Is it Related to Zika Virus?
+How Is It Related to Zika Virus?

 People infected with a zika virus are at an increased risk of developing GBS.
 Most people with GBS have reported an infection before they experience the symptoms of GBS.
-GBS is related to Zika as a significant proportion of people infected by Zika virus develop GBS.
+GBS is related to Zika as a significant proportion of people infected by the Zika virus develop GBS.

-Can it Affect Your Pregnancy?
+Can It Affect Your Pregnancy?

 GBS is rare in pregnancy.
 However, if a mom-to-be develops GBS, it can be potentially lethal.
-It can cause serious never damage in the mother and also be fatal for the baby.
+It can cause serious never damage to the mother and also be fatal for the baby.
 Affected mothers have to be closely watched for symptoms of respiratory failure and problems with the autonomous nervous system which controls breathing, heartbeat, and digestion.